-\See Appendix E for definitions
+See Appendix E for Definitions

-- (b) Aircraft for which the initial scheduled maintenance programme has been specified by a Maintenance Review Board and to which a Maintenance Steering Group Logic Analysis has been applied. - NOTES : (1) Examples of this class of aircraft are the Boeing 747, Lockheed L1011, Douglas DC 10 and Concorde. - (2) For an aircraft type introduced into service by Maintenance Review Board and Maintenance Steering Group procedures and where Condition Monitoring tasks are prescribed, a Condition Monitored Maintenance Programme (the Programme) will have to be established, even for a single aircraft. - 1.5 For aircraft not covered by the criteria of 1.4, the statistical reliability element of Condition Monitoring may, nevertheless, be applied for the purpose of monitoring system or component performance (but not be prescribed in the Maintenance Schedule as a primary maintenance process). - NOTE: For a statistical reliability element of a programme to be effectively used, a fleet minimum of five aircraft is normally necessary, but this can vary dependent upon the aircraft type and utilization.
+e.
+For aircraft not covered by the criteria of 1.4, the statistical reliability element of Condition Monitoring may, nevertheless, be applied for the purpose of monitoring system or component performance (but not be prescribed in the Maintenance Schedule as a primary maintenance process).

+NOTE: For a statistical reliability element of a programme to be effectively used, a fleet minimum of five aircraft is normally necessary, but this can vary dependent upon the aircraft type and utilization.
 To date, in Hong Kong, reliability elements of these Programmes have not been applied to rotorcraft, although there is no fundamental reason why they should not.

-2 PRIMARY MAINTENANCE
+2. PRIMARY MAINTENANCE